Press "Enter" to skip to content

 To The Standard

-Throughout the Civil War “To the Color” (The “u” is dropped in Civil War Infantry manuals) was used as the call to form companies on the regimental line.
-There was no official call used as a salute to the U.S. Flag in the Infantry as was prescribed in the Cavalry.
-And there was no national anthem at that time although The Star-Spangled Banner and Hail Columbia were considered the top national airs.
+Throughout the Civil War, “To the Color” (the “u” is dropped in Civil War Infantry manuals) was used as the call to form companies on the regimental line.
+There was no official call used as a salute to the U.S. Flag in the Infantry, as was prescribed in the Cavalry.
+Additionally, there was no national anthem at that time, although The Star-Spangled Banner and Hail Columbia were considered the top national airs.

 To The Color 1861